AliciaUwaifo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 - gives owner and group no permission, but gives all permissions to other users chmod 753 - gives owner all permissions, group read and execute permission, gives other users write and execute permissions chmod --reference - sets the mode of the file
+chmod 007 - gives owner and group no permission, but gives all permissions to other users chmod 753 - gives owner all permissions, group read and execute permission, gives other users write and execute permissions chmod --reference - sets the mode of the file chmod -R a+X ./ - executes permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files remain unchanged